 In addition to fresh watermelon, the watermelon industry is expanding the availability of watermelon in different formats including:

 - Fresh cut: typically available diced, cubed, planks, or slices

 - Puree: crushed, heat or enzyme-treated to remove pectin and starch, filtered, concentrated to remove water, packaged and sometimes frozen

 - Juice: may be single strength or concentrated to varying strength

-- From mid-spring to early fall, watermelon are available from the U.S. – more than 30 states grow watermelon.
+- Spring/Summer: watermelon is available from the U.S – more than 30 states grow watermelon

-- From fall to early spring watermelon are available from Central America – mostly Mexico, Guatemala and Honduras.
+- Fall/Winter: watermelon is available from Central and South America – mostly Mexico

 Stay on top of what’s happening with Watermelon